Panic Buttons

 Facility Security Level III and above requires documented duress alarm systems under the ISC Risk Management Process — federal facilities without a compliant system face audit exposure

-Dense concrete and masonry construction in older government buildings blocks Wi-Fi and cellular signals in exactly the spaces staff need protection most — holding areas, interview rooms, and secure corridors
+Dense concrete and masonry construction in older government buildings blocks cellular signals in exactly the spaces staff need protection most — holding areas, interview rooms, and secure corridors

 WHAT'S AT STAKE